Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Polytopes

 When $G$ is a disconnected graph with connected components $G_1$, \ldots, $G_k$, there are alternate definitions in the literature.
 In \cite{post} and \cite{post2}, as well as in \cite{ardila}, the connected components are all tubes and must all be included in every tubing.
 We will refer to this as a \emph{building set tubing} since it contains all maximal elements.

-Alternatively, in \cite{dev-carr}, \cite{dev-forc} and \cite{forc-spring}, as well as in \cite{FLS3}, the additional condition for disconnected graphs is as follows: If $u_i$ is the tube of $G$ whose induced graph is $G_i$, then any tubing of $G$ cannot contain all of the tubes $\{u_1, \ldots, u_k\}$.
+Alternatively, in \cite{dev-carr}, \cite{dev-forc} and \cite{forc-spring}, as well as in \cite{FLS3}, the additional condition for disconnected graphs is as follows: If $u_i$ is the tube of $G$ whose induced graph is $G_i$, then no tubing of $G$ contains all of the tubes $\{u_1, \ldots, u_k\}$.
 However, the universal tube is still included in all tubings despite being itself disconnected.

 Parts (a)-(c) of Figure~\ref{f:legaltubing} from \cite{dev-forc} show examples of allowable tubings, whereas (d)-(f) depict the forbidden ones.

 Let ${\mbox {Tub}(G)}$ denote the set of tubings on a graph $G.$ As shown in {\textup{\cite[Section 3]{dev-carr}}}, for a graph $G$ with $n$ nodes, the \emph{graph associahedron} $\KG$ is a simple, convex polytope of dimension $n-1$ whose face poset is isomorphic to ${\mbox {Tub}(G)}$, partially ordered by the relationship $U \prec U'$ if $U'\subseteq U.$